Scott Bradner - resume

 WORK EXPERIENCE

-Senior Technical Consultant, Office of the Assistant Provost for Information Systems, Harvard University, Cambridge, MA, 1996 to present.
-Assist Assistant Provost in ascertaining the implications of advanced technology on the University, serves as a liaison to various University groups dealing with technology issues.
+· Senior Technical Consultant, Office of the Assistant Provost for Information Systems, Harvard University, Cambridge, MA, 1996 to 2008.
+Assist Assistant Provost in ascertaining the implications of advanced technology on the University, served as a liaison to various University groups dealing with technology issues.

 TEACHING